haoxle/TicketTracker/README.md

 # TicketTracker
-Project Summary I have created a fantasy ticket tracker to track ticket progress of inidividual emplkoyees.
+Project Summary I have created a  ticket tracker to track ticket progress of inidividual employees.

 Within this project I have used react.